zeppelin/ember-aspect-ratio-image/README.md

 # ember-aspect-ratio-image

 An Ember component that maintains the correct aspect ratio for an image, useful in responsive layouts.
+The addon also provides the bare minimum of [CSS styles](vendor/aspect-ratio-image.css) to get the responsive image working.

 Similar to how responsive images are handled on [Medium](https://medium.com/@jonerichall/spectacular-rubens-not-so-spectacular-empire-b577f4f3f0bf#76fb)